MattAnderson16/COMP1_2014/TaskSheet1.md

 3. The extra variable is GotName and it will be a boolean value

 FUNCTION GetPlayerName():
-	GotName = FALSE  return
+	GotName = FALSE
-	WHILE NOT GotName DO  return
+	WHILE NOT GotName DO
-		OUTPUT " "  return
+		OUTPUT " "
-		PlayerName <- INPUT "Please enter your name: "  return OUTPUT " "  return
+		PlayerName <- INPUT "Please enter your name: "
+		OUTPUT " "
-		IF PlayerName = " " THEN  return
+		IF PlayerName = " " THEN
-			OUTPUT "You need to input a name!"  return
+			OUTPUT "You need to input a name!"
-		ELSE  return
+		ELSE
-			GotName = TRUE  return
+			GotName = TRUE
-	RETURN GotName  return
+	RETURN GotName
 END FUNCTION

 b)